annesjyu/w231/Yu_Sijie.md

-## Cross-Border Data Flows & Privacy
+## Cross-Border Data Transfers & Privacy

 ### By Anne Yu | March 31, 2019

-Cross-border Data Transfers (CBDT)
+Cross-border Data Transfers (CBDTs)
 :  *Personal data* collected from one location are transferred to a third country or international organization.

-Nowadays global economy depends on Cross-border Transfer of Data (CBTDs).
-It is important to be able to move data freely to wherever those data are needed.
+Nowadays global economy depends on CBDTs.
 From my investigation modern governments recognize,
+> . importance of moving data freely to wherever those data are needed.

-> the economic and social benefits of protecting the personal information of users of digital trade.
+> . the economic and social benefits of protecting the personal information of users of digital trade.

-But there are also trends to restrict the data exchange and make data localized.
+But there is also a trend for countries to restrict the data exchange and make data localized.

-CBDT restrictions fall into **two** general categories:
+CBDTs restrictions fall into **two** general categories:

 1. *Privacy Regulations*: the transfer process subject to compliance with a set of conditions, including conditions for onward transfer.
 Once conditions are met, transfers are allowed.
 It typically covers a variety of matters [1], if being overlooked or jepardized, operators will be imposed with legal and civil obligations.